NoahApthorpe/ConvnetCellDetection/README.md

 #### Run Convnet Cell Detection pipeline

-All components of the Convnet Cell Detection pipeline are acessed via the `pipeline.py` script.
-You can choose to run the entire pipeline at once or execute each component individually.
+The command `python pipeline.py complete <config file path>` will run the entire pipeline.
+For the example experiment, this would be `python pipeline.py complete ../data/example/main_config.cfg`.

-The command `python pipeline.py complete` will run the entire pipeline, training a new convolutional network from your training data and scoring the result.
+If the `data_dir` parameter of the `main_config.cfg` file points to a `labeled` directory, this command will train the convolutional network from your training data and score the result.
 You can then move directly to [labeling new data](#label-new-data) to use the trained convnet to detect cells in unlabeled images.

 Each of the following sections describes a component of the pipeline in greater detail and provides instructions for executing it individually.
+This is useful if there is a problem and the script stops prematurely, if you wish to inspect the intermediate output of each pipeline step before moving on, or if you wish to re-run a particular step using different parameters.

 ###### Preprocessing

 The preprocessing component of the Convnet Cell Detection pipeline prepares supplied images for convnet training, as follows:

 1. Downsampling (*off by default*): The images stacks are average-pooled with default 167-frame strides and then max-pooled with default 6-frame strides.
 This downsampling reduces noise and makes the dataset into a more manageable size. *This step can be turned on by setting `do_downsample = 1` in the `[general]` section of the `main_config.cfg` file.*
-2. Time equalize: All image stacks are equalized to the same number of frames by averaging over sets of consecutive frames.
+2. Time equalize: All image stacks are equalized to the same number of frames (default 50) by averaging over sets of consecutive frames.
 This is necessary for 3-dimensional filters in the ZNN convolutional network implementation.
 3. Contrast improvement: Pixel values above the 99th percentile and below the 3rd percentile are clipped and the resulting values are normalized to [0,1].
 4. Convert cell labels to centroids: Our research indicates that convolutional networks do a better job distinguishing adjacent cells if the cell labels provided in the training data are reduced to a small centroid.

-You can run just the preprocessing component of the pipeline by running `python pipeline.py preprocess`
+You can run just the preprocessing component of the pipeline with the command `python pipeline.py preprocess <config file path>`.
+For the example experiment, this would be `python pipeline.py preprocess ../data/example/main_config.cfg`.

 ###### Train convolutional network

-The training component of the pipeline
+The training component of the pipeline trains a convnet using ZNN in a Docker image.
+You can run just the training component of the pipeline with the command `python pipeline.py train <config file path>`.
+For the example experiment, this would be `python pipeline.py train ../data/example/main_config.cfg`.

+This command will start a docker image and begin ZNN training.
+It will print the training iteration and the current pixel error periodically.
+The trained network is automatically saved every 1000 iterations.
+You can press `ctrl-c` to stop training at any time.
+If you re-run the training command, it will resume training at the last saved iteration.
+If you wish to restart training, you will need to delete the saved `.h5` files in the `labeled_training_output` directory.

+If you are running the pipeline on a server, we suggest you use a session manager such as `tmux` to ensure that your training is not interrupted if your connection to the server is lost.

 ###### Postprocessing